 Georgia Licensure by Endorsement

-Licensure by endorsement in Georgia is similar to what is called “licensure by reciprocity” in many other states and allows a professionally credentialed psychologist from another jurisdiction to obtain permission to practice as a psychologist in Georgia.
-The process of applying for licensure by endorsement is very similar to applying for licensure by examination, described above.
+Licensure by reciprocity is not available in Georgia; however, iicensure by endorsement allows a professionally credentialed psychologist from another jurisdiction to obtain permission to practice as a psychologist in Georgia.
+The process of applying for licensure by endorsement is very similar to applying for licensure by examination, as described above.
 If you hold a currently valid license in a state other than Georgia, you may apply for licensure in Georgia.
 For details, see Section 510-3-.02 of the Georgia Rules.
-As is the case for application by examination, outlined above, you begin by filling out an Application Initiation Form and submitting it to the Board together with a secure and verifiable document (SVD), an affidavit of citizenship, and a fee of $100.
+As is the case for application by examination, you begin by filling out an Application Initiation Form and submitting it to the Board together with a secure and verifiable document (SVD), an affidavit of citizenship, and a fee of $100.
 The ASPPB will contact you with instructions for completing the PLUS online application.
 You will then submit an additional fee of $200 directly to ASPPB.

 The Board reviews these applications on a case-by-case basis.
-As with licensure by examination, you will need to earn passing scores on both the Georgia Psychology Jurisprudence Examination (for a fee of $85) and the Oral Examination administered by the Board.
-With regard to the EPPP examination, the Board may waive this requirement for applicants who have already passed the exam or who have been a licensed, practicing psychologist since a time before the EPPP was required for state licensure.
+As with licensure by examination, you will need to earn passing scores on both the jurisprudence exam (for a fee of $85) and the Oral Examination administered by the Board.
+With regard to the EPPP examination, the Board may waive this requirement for applicants who have already passed the exam or who have been licensed, practicing psychologists since a time before the EPPP was required for state licensure.